-The framework of spiritual exploration might seem to be an odd place for the study of logic and rational thinking.
+The framework of spiritual exploration might seem to be an odd place for studying logic and rational thinking.
 However, these mental skills are essential.
 Let’s look at examples of analytical thinking and illogical thinking.
-The goal make better decisions by avoiding common pitfalls and errors.
+The goal of this exercise is to learn how to make better decisions.
+We do this by avoiding common pitfalls and errors.

-As you read this article, you will train your mind to use its analytical powers and enhance your ability to think logically.
+As you read this article, you will train your mind to use its analytical powers and enhance your logical thinking ability.
 You won’t need to learn advanced mathematics, physics, or philosophy.
 You can do this.

 Logic and Rational Thinking

-Thinking is expressed in language, though premises that support an argument or idea.
-An argument is logically correct when the premises of the argument are correct, true, valid and useful.
+Thinking is expressed in language through premises that support an argument or idea.
+An argument is logically correct when the premises of the argument are correct, true, valid, and useful.
 A rational argument is one which uses reason and knowledge in their proper context.
 (1)

-It’s just building blocks, premises support the overall argument, but if the premises are not true, the argument is false.
+Premises are building blocks that support the overall argument, but if the premises are false, the argument is false.

-Most people use common sense to weigh content and the conclusion of an argument.
+Most people use common sense to weigh an argument’s content and conclusion.
 It is an instantaneous process.
-Our conclusions use our the knowledge of the subject as a guide in this analysis.
+Our conclusions use our subject knowledge as a guide in this analysis.
 Our conclusion will be accurate if the data is accurate and we use it properly.

 Analytical Thinking Versus Illogical Thinking

 How do we know what we know is true?
-Knowledge may have practical and theoretical information, it references logic and rational thinking, facts and skills as tools to arrive at its assumptions and conclusions.
+Knowledge may have practical and theoretical aspects.
+It may require you to reference logic and rational thinking to arrive at valid assumptions and conclusions.
 (2)

-One of our first examples of analytical thinking has to do with underwater basket weaving.
-You may know about underwater basket weaving, but this information has no useful purpose.
-Or, you may spend hours counting the exact number of the blades of grass are in your basket weaving project.
+One of our first examples of analytical thinking is about underwater basket weaving.
+You may know a lot about underwater basket weaving, but this information has no useful purpose.
+Or, you may spend hours counting the exact number of blades of grass that are in your basket weaving project.
 Although the number is true, the data and your efforts are otherwise useless.

-So, we see that one way to understand rational thinking is to contrast it with the irrational thinking errors.
+So, we see that one way to understand rational thinking is to contrast it with irrational thinking errors.
 When something is irrational, it is illogical, unreasonable, and impractical.
-Whereas rational knowledge is information is true, valid, and useful.
+In contrast, rational knowledge is information that is true, valid, and useful.

 Irrational Thinking Errors and Religion